-A K-Frame system can be divided into multiple suites.
-K-Frame Video Processor resources (M/Es, eDPMs, external devices, etc.) can be assigned to each suite, creating two switchers with one K-Frame.
-Each suite can be subdivided into two control surfaces, using Kayenne, Karrera, GV Korona Control Panels and Soft Panels and Menu on PC.
+A GV K-Frame XP system can be divided into four suites.
+The Video Processor resources (M/Es, eDPMs, external devices, etc.) can be assigned to each suite, creating multiple switchers with one Frame.
+Each suite can be subdivided into two control surfaces, using Kayenne, Karrera, and GV Korona Control Panels, Soft Panels, and Menu on PC.
 Each control surface is intended for use by a single operator.
-The K-Frame Control Panel system flexibility permits locating these control surfaces in physically separate locations.
+The Control Panel system flexibility permits locating these control surfaces in physically separate locations.